 Youth between 9th and 12th grade can participate in the high school program.
 Coaches work with rowers to help them continue to build physical fitness, mental strength, team skills, independence, confidence, and life skills.
 Practice sessions focus on multi-rower team boats and have a moderate coach-to-rower ratio.
 Competition plays a larger focus on the team and while not required, everyone is encouraged to compete.
+Learn more about our youth program philosophy.

 Summer (new rowers)